xamn-d/init/iso/README.md

 # iso
-raw extracted files from compressed iso images
+raw extracted files from compressed .iso images

-recompress into iso after download and follow your typical iso flashing procedure
+recompress into .iso after download and follow your typical iso flashing procedure